jakejackson1/formidable-pro-pdf-extended/README.txt

 #2.
 View or download the PDF from a Formidable Pro entry.

 == Changelog ==

+= 1.3.0 =
+* Changed $form_data array keys to use the unique field key instead of the field ID.
+This means if you are importing and exporting forms across multiple website your PDF template will function without any additional changes.

+Note: This release isn't backwards compatible with custom PDF templates.

+= 1.2.2 =
+* Fix multi PDF dropdown view cutting off
+* Fix mPDF UTF-8 error

 = 1.2.1 =
 * Added auto 'print' prompt feature when PDF opens.
 Create a link to the PDF and add &print=1 to the URL.
 Doesn't work with security features enabled.